-COURSE CODE: ISMBPS01 BATCH-2018-2020 ACADEMY OF HIGHEREDUCATION (Deemed to be University) (Established Under Section 3 of the cell walls of gram-negative bacteria.
-At low concentrations, LPS stimulates the production of antibodies specific for LPS.
-At high concentrations, it is a polyclonal B-cell activator.
-Two Types of Signals Drive B Cells into and Through the Cell Cycle Naive, or resting, B cells are nondividing cells in the G0 stage of the cell cycle.
+Two Types of Signals Drive B Cells into and Through the Cell Cycle

+Naive, or resting, B cells are nondividing cells in the G0 stage of the cell cycle.
 Activation drives the resting cell into the cell cycle, progressing through G1 into the S phase, in which DNA is replicated.
-The transition from C1 to S is a critical restriction point in the cell cycle.
-Activation Section S resting cell into the cell cycle, progressing through G1 into the S phase, in which DNA is replicated.
 The transition from G1 to S is a critical restriction point in the cell cycle.
 Once a cell has reached S, it completes the cell cycle, moving through G2 and into mitosis (M).

-The B-Cell-Coreceptor Complex Can Enhance B-Cell Responses Stimulation through antigen receptors can be modified significantly by signals through coreceptors.
+The B-Cell-Coreceptor Complex Can Enhance B-Cell Responses

+Stimulation through antigen receptors can be modified significantly by signals through coreceptors.
 Recall that costimulation through CD28 is an essential feature of effective positive stimulation of T lymphocytes, while signaling through CTLA-4 inhibits the response of the T cell.
-In cells. a component of the B-cell membrane, called the B cell coreceptor, provides stimulatory modifying signals.
+In B cells. a component of the B-cell membrane, called the B cell coreceptor, provides stimulatory modifying signals.

 The B-cell coreceptor is a complex of three proteins: CD19, CR2 (CD21), and TAPA-1 (CD81).
 CD19, a member of the immunoglobulin superfamily, has a long cytoplasmic tail and three extracellular domains.
 The CR2 component is a receptor of C3d, a breakdown product of the complement system, which is an important effector mechanism for destroying invaders.
 The delivery of these signaling molecules to the BCR complex contributes to the activation process, and the coreceptorcomplex serves to amplify the activating signal transmitted through the BCR.
 In one experimental in vitro system, for example, 104 molecules of mIgM had to be engaged by antigen for B-cell activation to occur when the coreceptor was not involved.
 But when CD19/CD2/TAPA-1 coreceptor was crosslinked to the BCR, only 102 molecules of mIgM had to be engaged for B-cell activation.
-Another striking experiment highlights the role plaved by the B-cell coreceptor.
+Another striking experiment highlights the role played by the B-cell coreceptor.
 Mice were immunized with either unmodified lysozyme or a hybrid protein in which genetic engineering was used to join hen's egg lysozyme to C3d.
 The fusion protein bearing 2 or 3 copies of C3d produced anti-lysozyme responses that were 1000 to 10,000 times greater than those to lysozyme alone.
 Perhaps coreceptor phenomena such as these explain how naïve B cells that often express mIg with low affinity for antigen are able to respond to low concentrations of antigen in a primary response.
 Such responses, even though initially of low affinity, can play a significant role in the ultimate generation of high-affinity antibody.